Meet our deadly team!

 Meriam/Gu-Gu Yulangi

 John (he/him) is a Meriam/Gu-Gu Yulangi man, born and bred in Melbourne.
-John has been writing in theatre, television series, documentary, drama, films, and poetry for over 35 years.
-John has won several State and National awards (including the Human Rights Drama Award).
-He specialises in creative writing and has sat on Indigenous Advisory committees for Melbourne Arts Festival and Australian Arts Law Centre, and is currently a Board member of the First Nations of Australia Writer's Network.
+John has written in theatre, television series, documentaries, dramas, films, and poetry for over 35 years.
+John has won several State and National awards, including the Human Rights Drama Award.
+He specialises in creative writing and has held positions on Indigenous Advisory committees for the Melbourne Arts Festival and Australian Arts Law Centre.
+John is a founding member of Ilbijerri Aboriginal/TSI Theatre Company, and the First Nations Writers Network (FNAWN).

 Marla Briscoe